 - Swimming in odd patterns.

-- Swim bladder problems causing sideways or upsidedown swimming.
+- Swim bladder problems cause sideways or upsidedown swimming.

 - Rubbing against objects.

 - Lethargy – Sitting still or swimming in place.